Hawaii Leadership Residency

 In-between sessions: A Staff Alaka’i is encouraged to stay for at least half of the “in-between" period (when sessions aren’t running), primarily the two weeks before a session to help prepare.
 Staff-Alaka’i will have the same lodging and food while helping help with production, citrus, markets, and sheep during this time.
 These weeks host short days, lighter responsibilities, and a quiet house.
 This is a time to recharge socially and spiritually before the next session.

-Travel & Missions: A Staff-Alaka’i may be asked to lead the California tripp—in this scenario, their travel (flights) and food would be covered by HLR.
+Travel & Missions: A Staff-Alaka’i may be asked to lead the California/ inter-island trip—in this scenario, their travel (flights) and food would be covered by HLR.
 A Staff-Alaka’i may be invited to help us lead an international missions trip, in which their expenses would need to be support-raised.

 Specific Tracks: